 Still, it can be concerning to find a puddle of water below your home.
 It’s even more concerning to think you have a leaking basement, but you don’t know what the exact source is.
 In general, a dank smell and the presence of mold and mildew are signs of water leaking into a basement.
-But if finding the culprit isn’t so simple, this guide on how to find a source of the water leak in your basement may be able to help.
+But if finding the culprit isn’t so simple, this guide on how to find the source of a basement water leak may be able to help.

 Cracks